SoundSkote/skote-portfolio-site/src/posts/Blog0_Setting_Up.md

 &nbsp;&nbsp;&nbsp;

-I added the type of sounds that I’ll need to make.
-This gives a good first picture of what the game’s needs are, but keep in mind that all of these sounds need multiple variations, so the actual number of the SFX will multiply.
+This gives a good first picture of what the game’s needs are and it's veary useful for planning ahead.

-Lastly, to make the Lyra project a bit more unique, I used assets from the Unreal Engine Marketplace to add a new character asset and change the map's textures to bring more life and excitment into the game.
+Lastly, to add uniqueness to this project, I used assets from the Unreal Engine Marketplace to bring more life and excitment into the game.

 &nbsp;&nbsp;&nbsp;